What Does it Mean to Be in a Good State, Anyway?

 If you are familiar with mantras and the Tibetan deity practices, this is a time to call them up.

 We switch whatever is on our mind with a mantra and visualisation.
-So, switch fear to the groundedness from a great connection with nature (Green Tara, green light).
+So, switch fear to the groundedness from a great connection with nature (Green Tara, green light – click the link to get a meditation on this from Clear Sky’s founding teachers).
 Switch annoyance or judgement for compassion (Chenrezi, pink light).
 Switch thoughts of interpersonal conflict for purification of the karma between you (Vajrasattva, white light).

 These deities are wholesome archetypes that we can call up instead of our own conditioning patterns.